-There will be tons of activities offered at this celebration in Clawson-Burnley Park on the Boone Greenway, from a kids’ zone with inflatable games to different crafts to local food vendors.
+From live music to local food vendors, there will be tons of activities offered at this celebration.
 And, of course, a fireworks finale will end the night.

 Bring a blanket, games, snacks, and activities to the Maggie Valley Festival Grounds for a fireworks show that will begin at dusk.

-At this annual Independence Day Celebration in downtown Sylva, kids can enjoy a bounce house and other activities while adults enjoy a concert from the R&B band All in One.
+At this annual Independence Day Celebration in downtown Sylva, the littles can enjoy kid-friendly activities while adults enjoy a concert from the Carolina Soul Band.
 Fireworks will begin once it gets dark.

-Spend the day enjoying live music, food trucks, and activities at Blackstone Plaza during the day and enjoy a fireworks show at night.
+Spend the day enjoying live music, food trucks, and activities at Ormond’s Plaza during the day and enjoy a fireworks show at night.

 Selma, NC 27576

 This two-day event offers a bunch of fun activities, including live music and yoga, in addition to all the outdoor activities that the National Whitewater Center offers.
 Fireworks shows will take place at the end of each day.

 Charlotte, NC 28214